Spagettileg/reboot-pbf/README.md

 ### Hosting
-•	[Heroku](https://heroku.com) is used to host the deployed application - 're-boot'
+•	[Heroku](https://heroku.com) is used to host the deployed application - 'Re-Boot'

 ## ReBoot Summary Functions